 The gospel is the good news of what God has done for us in His Son Jesus Christ.
 The gospel is necessary because of the problem of sin.
 So we will talk about the problem of sin.

-Sin causes the alienation of man from God.
-Let's look into this passage about the meaning of sin.
+Let's read this key passage about the meaning of sin.